Our Mission and Model

 The Need is Urgent, Yet Often Overlooked

-- More than 305,000 Massachusetts children, 12 years old and younger, live in low-income or poverty-stricken households.
-In any given year, more than 100,000 of them will experience homelessness.
+- More than 1 in 3 Massachusetts children, 12 years old and younger, live in low-income or homeless situations.

 - According to the U.S. Census Bureau, Philadelphia has the highest poverty rate among the nation’s ten largest cities.
-Nearly one in four Philadelphians, including 130,000 children, live in poverty.
+3 in 5 Philadelphian children live in poverty.

 What Poverty Looks and Feels Like for Kids